scifier/blockchain-gateway/README.md

 });

 (async () => {
-  // Connect to your bitcoin account with your compressed WIF private key await bitcoin.connect(PRIVATE_KEY);
+  // Connect to your Bitcoin account with your compressed WIF private key await bitcoin.connect(PRIVATE_KEY);

+  // Generate a random Bitcoin account const { address } = ethereum.generateKeypair();

-  // Try to send 0.5 tBTC from your account to TRANSFER_ADDRESS try {
+  // Try to send 0.5 tBTC from your account to the generated account try {
-    // Create a transaction and select suitable transaction outputs const tx = await bitcoin.createTransaction(
+    // Compute fees and select suitable transaction outputs const tx = await bitcoin.createTransaction(
       bitcoin.defaultAccount,
-      TRANSFER_TO,
+      address,
       0.5,
     );